opensearch-project/documentation-website/_migrations/migration-console/accessing-the-migration-console.md

 When opening the console a message will appear above the command prompt, `Welcome to the Migration Assistant Console`.

-On a machine with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [AWS Session Manager Plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html), you can directly connect to the migration console.
-Ensure you've run `aws configure` with credentials that have access to the environment.
+On a machine with the [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [AWS Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html), you can directly connect to the migration console.
+Ensure that you've run `aws configure` with credentials that have access to the environment.

 Use the following commands: